johannataar/HorizonImmersive/README.md

 # HorizonImmersive

-Upload any inspirational work, sketches and ideas.
+Upload any inspirational work, sketches and ideas in the <b>wiki page</b> !

 Add to the project's summary down here: